 Cancellations and Refunds:

-We operate a strict 21 day cancellation policy for all Ashburton Cookery School courses which For Chefs Academy courses we operate a 6 week cancellation policy which can be found here.
+We operate a strict 21 day cancellation policy for all Ashburton Cookery School courses which For Chefs Academy courses we operate an 8 week cancellation policy which can be found here.

 If the School considers that you have behaved in an unacceptable manner, the School will be entitled to exclude you from any course you are currently enrolled on or booked in the future.
 If the School is unable to reallocate your place, no refund of fees will be made.